-- A. Ondansetron 0.1mg/kg Max 8mg.
+- A. Ondansetron 0.1 mg/kg.
+Max 8 mg.
 Children over 1 year only. - B. Contact MC for significant vomiting for pediatric patients under 1 year of age.

 - A. Obtain history and consider underlying cause. - 1.
 Head injury/Increased intracranial pressure. - 2.
 Shock/hypotension. - 3.
 Stroke. - 4.
 Communicable disease, e.g., Norovirus. - 5.
 Other disease process. - B. Consider offering patient an Isopropyl Alcohol swab and allowing the patient to self-administer the swab by inhalation.
 Emphasize slow deep inhalation.
 May be repeated up to 2 times (total of 3 administrations). - C. Droperidol may cause somnolence, especially in older persons.
-Consider half dose in patient >65.